-The Krabi area of Thailand is a popular holiday resort, but it is also a world-famous rock climbing destination.
-The limestone cliffs of Thailand’s magnificent Phra Nang peninsula, near Krabi, are home to the famous Railay and Tonsai rock climbing area.
+The Krabi area of Thailand is a popular holiday resort, but it is also a world-famous rock climbing destination, and is an excellent tropical sport climbing destination.
+The limestone cliffs of Thailand’s magnificent Phra Nang peninsula, near Krabi, are home to the famous Railay and Tonsai rock climbing areas.
 Here there are many excellent single pitch sport routes and some bolted multi-pitch routes most of which are right off the beach in a magical setting.
+The climbing at Krabi is on pocketed vertical limestone rock, with many tufas and flow-stone formations, in a glorious location by the sea.

 In addition to the rock climbing at Railay and Tonsai there are many more climbing areas being developed especially in southern Thailand.
 For example in the Phang Nga bay is the island of Koh Yao Noi, which offers single pitch sport climbing and deep water soloing (DWS).
 The mountains behind this bay in Phang Nga Province have recently being developed, though there is enormous scope for developing many new routes.
 Other areas include Ao Nang, Koh Lao Liang, and the island of Koh Phi Phi, which also has some deep water soloing.